notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 * #### How do we reimburse the measured person?

     The person being tracked is transferring value to another party.
-Is it just that they get to live in a better world?
-The example that usually comes up is the exchange of value between Google search users and Google.
+Is it just that they get to live in a better world?[^9] The example that usually comes up is the exchange of value between Google search users and Google.
 They are given access to enormous amounts of data, in exchange for looking at some adverts.
 Fitbit activity trackers do something similar by recording data and then rewarding the user with an explanation of that data.
 I don't know what Fitbit plan to do with the giant data store they've built up.

     In this context could enough value be created by just data products or would you need to provide some sort of other inducement to cooperate? (cash, free things etc.)